Naitron-oss/Joust/readme.md

-## JS Project Proposal: Joust
+## JS Project Proposal: Bout

 ### Background

-*Joust*, developed by Williams Electronics and released in 1982, is an arcade game set in a far-flung alternate reality in which knights joust one another mounted on flying ostriches.
+*Joust*, developed by Williams Electronics and released in 1982, is an arcade game set in a far-flung alternate reality in which knights joust one another mounted on flying ostriches. *Bout* will be my interpretation.

 Gameplay is simple.
 There are three buttons—two to move right and left, and one to flap your ostrich's wings.
 If you collide with an enemy, victory is determined by relative